 The university’s practices and policies regarding its collection and use of Personal Information should be open and transparent.

 - The purpose for collecting Personal Information should be described at the time the specific Personal Information is collected.
 Only information necessary for the stated purpose should be collected.
 Any further use of the information should be limited to the purpose described at the time of collection.
-Personal Information should not be disclosed for secondary purposes without the consent of the subject or as required by law and should be securely destroyed or deleted when no longer needed for the defined purposes.
+Personal Information should not be disclosed for secondary purposes without the consent of the subject, unless required by law, and should be securely destroyed or deleted when no longer needed for the defined purposes in accordance with BYU’s Information and Records Retention Policy.

-- Access to Personal Information should be limited to those employees with a specific need to access the information to accomplish the functions of their respective jobs.
+- Access to Personal Information that is not publicly available should be limited to those employees with a specific need to access the information to accomplish the functions of their respective jobs.

-- Personal Information should be protected by reasonable security safeguards against reasonably anticipated risks, such as loss, unauthorized access, destruction, use, modification, or disclosure.
+- Personal Information that is not publicly available should be protected by reasonable security safeguards approved by the assigned Data Steward against reasonably anticipated risks, such as loss, unauthorized access, destruction, use, modification, or disclosure.